 As this scheme is run with the Mayor of London, the tree packs are only available within London.
 Tree packs are available through other TCV schemes to groups elsewhere in the UK.

 How many packs can I have?

-You can order up to 200 trees = 4 packs.
+If you want 50 or more trees, you can order up to 4 packs, a total of 200 trees.
+If you want less than 50 trees, you can order between 10 and 40 trees in multiples of 10.
 However, we do ask that you only order volumes which you are sure you can plant.

 I would like more than 200 trees?